-Freehold Register

-Mailo Vol Fol Tin A

-Lease by Owner in Fee Simple of All o r P a rt of His or H er Land.

-Ι, (insert name and addition), (hereafter called the lessor)

-being registered as the proprietor of an Freehold/Mailo Register VolI Fol hereby l ease to (insert

-name and addition)

-being the land/part of the land comprised the certificate of title, set out the descrip years from the day of torrow and the second s , -

-, 20, at the clear insert terms of payment) subject to the cov (unless hereby negatived or modified) and set out any special covenants and condition venants and powers in I also to the covenant nplied under the Registrat tion of Titles Act,

-The following covenants by the lessee are Titles Act- to be construed acco rding to section 104 of th e Registration of

-The lessee will not transfer or sublet.
-A

-The lessee will cultivate.
-1/4

-The lessee will not cut timber.

-The lessee will paint outside every year.

-The lessee will paint inside everyy y e ar.

-The lessee will not use the premises as a sh op.

-The lessee will not carry on any offensive trade.

-Dated this day of 20
+reehold Register Iailo Vol Fol ease by Owner in Fee Simple of All or Part of His or Her Land. (insert name and addition), (hereafter called the lessor) eing registered as the proprietor of an estate in fee simple in the land (or mailo land) comprised in reehold/Mailo Register Vol Fol hereby lease to (insert ame and addition) (hereafter called the lessee) all that piece of land eing the land/part of the land comprised in that folio (if the land leased is part only of the land comprised in ne certificate of title, set out the description and refer to a plan) to hold to the lessee for the term of years from the day of , 20, at the clear yearly rent of shs payable (here nsert terms of payment) subject to the covenants and powers implied under the Registration of Titles Act, unless hereby negatived or modified) and also to the covenants and conditions hereafter contained (here et out any special covenants and conditions). he following covenants by the lessee are to be construe d according to section 104 of the Registration of itles Act- he lessee will not transfer or sublet. he lessee will cultivate.
+The lessee will not cut timber. he lessee will paint outside every year. he lessee will paint inside every year. he lessee will not use the premises as a shop. he lessee will not carry on any offensive trade.
+Dated this igned by the lessor,